 Osteoporosis Natural Treatments That Work

-There is a whole culture of fear surrounding the aging process, fear that it’s going to strike us – and we never know where it will strike next.
-Out of fear we take calcium and bisphosphonates (prescription drugs) to ward it off.
-But, everything you heard about osteoporosis is wrong!
+There is a whole culture of fear surrounding the aging process.
+We fear that it’s going to strike us – and we never know when and where to expect it.
+Out of fear we take calcium and bisphosphonates (prescription drugs) to ward off brittle bones.
+After all, you don’t want to end up like Grandma!
+But, everything you’ve heard about osteoporosis is wrong!

 Osteoporosis History: Rickets

 The reality of osteoporosis is very different.
-It is a disease of the Industrial Revolution, hardly appearing on the scene before then.
+Osteoporosis is not a disease of aging, but of the Industrial Revolution, hardly appearing on the scene before then.
 Prior to the Industrial Revolution, people lived, worked and traveled outdoors in the sunshine.
-But since that time, several changes have happened.
+But since that time, several changes have occurred:

 - Work moved indoors under artificial lighting.